ScottClaessens/dpm/README.md

-# Testing Bayesian dynamic phylogenetic models using simulation
+# Causal inference and the detection of co-evolutionary contingencies using dynamic phylogenetic models

-This project uses the [coevolve](https://github.com/ScottClaessens/coevolve) package to assess the validity of inferences from Bayesian dynamic phylogenetic models.
+This repository contains the code for the paper "Causal inference and the detection of co-evolutionary contingencies using dynamic phylogenetic models".

 ## Getting started